rperezme-data/DAB_H11_Web-Design-Challenge/README.md

 ## Visualization Dashboard Website

 ### Description
 The scope of this project is to provide a visualization dashboard website displaying weather data created in a previous project (WeatherPy).
-There is a landing page to summarize the dashboard, a comparison page to showcase all of the plots and a data page displaying the data used in the project.
+There is a landing page to summarize the dashboard, a comparison page to showcase the plots and a page displaying the data used in the project.
 Individual pages for each plot were created, containing the visualizations and their corresponding explanations.

 ### Script Summary
 This website was built using HTML and Bootstrap 5 to provide a responsive behavior taking advantage of the grid-container-row-column model as well as utilities, components and icons.